Vector35/binaryninja-api/docs/guide/projects.md

 # Projects

-Note
-  ???+ Warning "Tip"
+Projects provide a way to keep and organize related binaries, databases, and resources in a managed format.

+???+ Important "Supported Editions"
     Projects are only available in the Commercial and Enterprise editions of Binary Ninja

-Projects provide a way to keep and organize related binaries, databases, and resources in a managed format.

 ## Creating a Project